 - Include pages that your existing users are spending the most time on

 5. Localise your app listing

-App localisation is the new personalization.
-Just like you prefer getting personalized recommendations on online stores based on your previous purchases, the audience beyond English speaking users would appreciate an extra effort from you.
-This has led even the top grossing apps to higher number of app downloads and conversions, organically.
+App localization is the new personalization.
+Just like you prefer getting personalized recommendations on online stores based on your previous purchases, the audience beyond English-speaking users would appreciate an extra effort from you.
+This has led even the top-grossing apps to a higher number of app downloads and conversions, organically.